 Typically, the VA rates chronic sinusitis as 0%, 10%, 30%, or 50%.
 To receive at least a 10% VA disability rating, the veteran must experience at least one or two long-lasting, incapacitating sinusitis episodes annually that require antibiotics.
 A 30% is determined with three or more episodes, and a 50% rating is reserved for veterans with frequent episodes or those requiring surgery as treatment.

 Applying for VA Disability Sinusitis

-The VA may consider chronic sinusitis as a primary or secondary disability for disability compensation.
-Veterans can apply for VA disability benefits for chronic sinusitis by visiting their regional VA office, calling the VA, mailing in their forms, or filling out the online forms.
-Each veteran should provide ample medical evidence to prove their diagnosis, condition's severity, and connection to their military service.
+Veterans Affairs may consider chronic sinusitis as a primary or secondary disability for disability compensation.
+Veterans can apply for VA disability benefits for chronic sinusitis by visiting their regional VA office, calling the VA, mailing in their forms, or filling out online forms.
+Each veteran should provide ample medical evidence to prove their diagnosis, condition’s severity, and connection to their military service.

 For help filing your disability claim for VA benefits, consider working with a VA disability lawyer, especially one who’s experienced in claims for VA disability sinusitis.
 Your lawyer can help you gather the paperwork you’ll need for a claim, file your claim, and inform you of your claim’s status and, if necessary, the appeals process.